Restless Legs Syndrome (RLS)

 - Lose weight.
 If you’re overweight, dropping the extra pounds can often relieve or lessen the symptoms of restless legs syndrome.

 - Try practicing relaxation techniques such as yoga and meditation.
-Stress can make RLS symptoms worse.
+Stress and anxiety can make RLS symptoms worse.
 Daily stretching and meditation can promote relaxation and alleviate (RLS).

 Keep a sleep diary of RLS symptoms